 This post contains affiliate links.
 Please read my disclosures.

-Gluten-Free Chocolate-Dipped Oat Peanut Butter Cookies are the easiest cookies in the world to make and they only have 7 ingredients!
+Gluten-Free Peanut Butter Oatmeal Cookies are the easiest cookies in the world to make and they only have 7 ingredients!
 Completely flourless and one of the most satisfyingly chewy cookies you will have the pleasure to bake.
 The cheeky chocolate coating make these easy cookies a serious winner!
 Directions for converting the cookie to vegan and refined sugar-free are also included below.

-If love affairs were cookies then I am going all in, declaring myself a taken woman and gearing myself up to run off with these Gluten-Free Chocolate-Dipped Oat Peanut Butter Cookies as soon as they give me the nod.
+If love affairs were cookies then I am going all in, declaring myself a taken woman and gearing myself up to run off with these Gluten-Free Peanut Butter Oatmeal Cookies as soon as they give me the nod.
 They are a perfect combination of peanut butter, oats and chocolate.
 So easy to make that my toddler quite happily gets stuck in and an incredibly quick turn around - ready in just 25 minutes total.

 - Only 7 ingredients.